 I’m using Cintiq 12WX model as I haven’t found a better yet (yes, seriously).

-Starting the line art drawing
+Starting to draw the line art

 Skipping the old image and version I change to the newer vision of the same image.
 The old drawing was boring, and it was enough reason to skip it.
 I decided to draw the whole thing again and this time with added dynamism to the image.